Life is full of distractions. People, possessions, expectations, and more hold us back from achieving our dreams.

 - Achieve a big goal.
 Maybe you have a really important goal that has just been impossible to make good progress on.
 You want to write a book, launch a business, or get yourself in peak physical condition, but the constant demands of life make it really hard to find the time.
 When you engage monk mode, you cut out so many social and physical distractions that it will become much easier to work towards your big goals.

 - Break free of addictions or bad habits.
 We all have our weaknesses.
 And sometimes, those weaknesses become bad habits or even dangerous addictions.
-Whether you struggle with video games, pornography, alcohol, or moreーthe mental reset and focus on inner self that comes with monk mode will make it the opportune time to finally overcome your toughest addictions.
+Whether you struggle with video games, adult movies, alcohol, or moreーthe mental reset and focus on inner self that comes with monk mode will make it the opportune time to finally overcome your toughest addictions.

 #2 Be Prepared For The Challenge